skaramicke/ORB_SLAM_iOS/README.md

 1. Metal for AR testing
 2. SceneKit for realtime trajectory viewing
-3. AVFoudnation for live RGB stream
+3. AVFoundation for live RGB stream
 4. OpenCV utilities for record data and stream from files
 5. StrctureSensor(optional) for scale calibrated tracking and map reconstruction